-All members of the Columbia College community are encouraged to voice their concerns related to sex-based discrimination, gender-based discrimination or sexual misconduct whether or not the behavior has occurred on-campus, off-campus or online.
+All members of the Columbia College community are encouraged to voice their concerns related to sex-based discrimination, gender-based discrimination or sexual harassment whether or not the behavior has occurred on-campus, off-campus or online.
 Depending on your desired outcome, different options for support and reporting exist and are not mutually exclusive.
-It is important that individuals wishing to talk to somebody understand that different employees on campus have different abilities to maintain a victim’s confidentiality under Title IX and other related federal and state guidelines.
+It is important that individuals wishing to talk to somebody understand that different employees on campus have different abilities to maintain a complainant's confidentiality under Title IX and other related federal and state guidelines.

 Confidential support resources

 If an individual desires to talk confidentially about their situation, there are resources available.
 The following confidential advisors are available to assist you and will not further disclose the information you provide, unless otherwise required to do so by law (e.g., if the victim is a minor):